About the Games

 Housing and Food

 Athletes are responsible for their own housing and food.
 The Columbia Convention and Visitors Bureau will provide INFORMATION ONLY concerning room availability for Columbia area hotels and motels.
-Call the Columbia CVB Monday -Friday 8am-5pm at 1-800-652-0987 (toll free).
+Call the Columbia CVB Monday -Friday 8am-5pm at 573-875-CITY (toll free).
 Please visit our list of Hotel Partners and Dining Partners; we encourage you to support those who support the Games!

 The Show-Me STATE GAMES has been organized in accordance with Missouri State High School Activities Association rules and regulations and NCAA guidelines.
 Athletes who have eligibility questions should check with their school athletic administrator or coach.
 Any athlete with scholastic or collegiate eligibility remaining must comply with the rules governing his or her scholastic or collegiate eligibility.